 We conduct a comprehensive consultation to determine if vestibular rehabilitation therapy will help your dizziness or unsteadiness.
 This includes an evaluation of your current abilities, such as finding out which positions or movements spark symptoms of dizziness or unsteadiness.
 Our vestibular rehabilitation therapists then design a personalized rehabilitation program to improve your symptoms, restore function, prevent falls, and enhance your quality of life.
 We use the initial evaluation of your abilities to track your progress over time.
 We also have physical therapists who are trained in cognitive behavioral therapy, which can be very helpful for specific types of dizziness.

 Duke Health offers locations throughout the Triangle.
 Find one near you.

-To pinpoint the cause of your dizziness, Duke’s balance lab uses leading-edge diagnostic tests, including computerized technology that is only available at a handful of centers nationwide.
+To pinpoint the cause of your dizziness, Duke’s balance lab uses sophisticated diagnostic tests, including computerized technology that's only available at a handful of centers nationwide.
 This comprehensive assessment of the balance system gives precise information about how your brain is processing signals from your inner ear.
 The results provide an accurate diagnosis and also guide decisions about the best treatment for you.
 Audiologists with extensive training in balance problems conduct the balance function testing and analyze the findings.